-Ramon A. Roco had humble beginnings as an Insurance Agent in 1980 with a vision of helping the Filipino people secure their health and future.
+Ramon "Monchito" A. Roco had humble beginnings as an Insurance Agent in 1980 with a vision of helping the Filipino people secure their health and future.
 After graduating from Ateneo de Manila, Monchito landed the Top 10 passers from the Insurance Commission test and in 1982, he was an Awardee of the Ten Most Outstanding Philippine Salesmen.
 Monchito dedicated himself to learn the ins and outs of the industry and prepared for something much bigger.
-He then established a company that will allow him to cater to more clients, that said company is now RAROCO Insurance Brokers, Inc.
+He then established a company that will allow him to cater to more clients.

-Come 1983, Monchito had a concrete desire to broaden the company's offerings by including non-life insurance products such as fire, motorcar, marine and the likes.
-The desire to reach more clients are off the charts that the company also created a US Dollar-Denominated policies which include life, medical and travel insurance.
-Given the technology the world is offering us, RAROCO Insurance Broker, Inc. has been handling the needs of its' clients electronically to keep the promise of convenience and promptness.
-The company is now targeting to have a platform which allows clients to purchase insurance products directly from its' website.
+In 1983, Monchito had a concrete desire to broaden the company's offerings by including non-life insurance products such as fire, motorcar, marine and the likes.
+Thus, he established R.A.
+ROCO Insurance Agency.
+The desire to reach more clients pushed the addition of new products such as US Dollar-Denominated policies which include life, medical and travel insurance.

-Given our formidable synergy with our principal insurance partners, Monchito keeps himself and his team abreast with the new trends in the insurance industry to stay ahead of the fast-growing needs of the Filipino people.
-In many ways, he has created a niche in insurance marketing by carefully matching and positioning various products to the everchanging needs of our clients.
-"Excellent service at a reasonable price," the trademark of RAROCO Insurance Brokers, Inc.
+Given the technology the world is offering us, RAROCO Insurance Brokers, Inc. has been handling the needs of its' clients to keep the promise of convenience, efficiency and promptness.
+Given our formidable synergy with our principal insurance partners, RAROCO Insurance Brokers, Inc. keeps abreast with the new trends in the insurance industry to stay ahead of the fast-growing needs of the Filipino people.